 The ExtraHop system correlates performance metrics from throughout the application delivery chain to provide application response time metrics.

 The Splunk App for ExtraHop is now available for download from Splunkbase.
 The 3-minute video below demonstrates how the integration between ExtraHop and Splunk works.
 If you use Splunk Enterprise in your environment and would like to add real-time application performance monitoring and troubleshooting capabilities, contact us today.
-Or, download the ExtraHop Discovery Edition, a free download of our solution.
+Want to learn more?
+Try our free, interactive online demo.